 And it turns out going paperless will help you save more than just some trees (and money).
 Paper manufacturing is the third-largest user of fossil fuels in the world.

-While telecommuting isn’t practical for every employee in every business, there are many roles that lend themselves to working from home.
+One thing we learned during 2020 is that employees can be productive when telecommuting.
+While it's not practical for every employee in every business, there are many roles that lend themselves to efficiently working from home.
 While telecommuting offers other benefits like a larger pool of job candidates, it also contributes environmental and money-saving advantages as well.

 According to Global Workplace Analytics, US businesses would save $700 billion each year by allowing employees with compatible jobs to work from home just half of the week.
 That boils down to an average savings of $11,000 per telecommuter .